citp/privacy-policy-historical/n/ni/nib/nib.com.au.md

 > NIB may collect personal information directly from you when:
 >
->   * you complete an application form to become an NIB member;
+>   * you complete an application form to become an NIB member
->   * you request information concerning NIB’s services in person, by phone or online; and
+>   * you request information concerning NIB’s services in person, by phone or online
 >   * you lodge a claim.
 >